-Study Director, Dermal Safety & Efficacy Assessment
+Study Director, Photosafety, Ocular & Dermal Assessment

 Allison joined IIVS in 2004 as a Biologist I and is now part of our team of Study Directors.
 Allison’s primary area of focus is the photosafety programs at IIVS.
 She also oversees ocular and dermal safety assays, as well as specialized 96-well based assays such as the Short Time Exposure (STE) assay.

-Allison is dedicated to our international training workshops, and has provided training on alternative safety metthods in Brazil, China, and Vietnam.
+Allison is dedicated to our international training workshops, and has provided training on alternative safety methods in Brazil, China, and Vietnam.
 She continues to interact with colleagues who are looking to implement or are using in vitro in their laboratories.

 Allison earned her Master’s Degree in Biology from George Mason University in 2011, and received certification as a Diplomate of the American Board of Toxicology (DABT) in 2016.

-Study Director, Ocular Safety Assessment
+Study Director, Ocular & Dermal Assessment

 Nathan joined IIVS in 2001 as a Biologist and quickly learned and worked with multiple assay systems before taking on the role as lab manager, and ultimately Toxicologist and Study Director.

 Nathan has contributed to multiple posters and manuscripts for his work.
 He has also been one of the primary leaders for our international training workshops, contributing to training programs in Brazil, Vietnam, Japan, and China.